ContinuityControl/continuitycontrol.github.io/_drafts/make-t-we-mux-work-for-you.md

 end
 ```

-I then integrated it with tmux.
+I then integrated it with tmux in the .tmux.conf file.

 ```
 set-option -g status-right '#(cat ~/.thyme-tmux)'